maxried/isdttool/protocol.md

 ### 0x00

 Link test.
 Works in bootloader mode, and in app mode.
-If running in bootloader mode, the packet will be longer, and it will contain the charger model name.
-Available in C4 and A4.
+If running in non-C4EVO bootloader mode, the packet will be longer, and it will contain the charger model name.
+Available in C4, C4EVO, and A4.

+### 0x02

+Channel voltage and current monitoring on the C4EVO in app mode.

+### 0x04

+C4EVO only, returns information about two memory locations.

+### 0x08

+C4EVO only, returns 6, if some memory address is set to 0x01, a 1, and the hardware version.

 ### 0x20